-School - PIVATs 5 - data is collected three times a year to assess development of learner's skills.
-College - CAS - A bespoke EXCEL based system measuring increments of progress across a range of subjects/areas of the curriculum.
+We have a bespoke English and Maths assessment system that runs throughout the school and college.
+We also record a pupil's reading age.
 In addition to this, we use the Fundamentals for the Future framework to track pupils in key life skills from school to college.
 These skills are also monitored within a child's Education Health care Plan.